scwall/purebeurre/README.md

 You will then have the possibility to save your choice and do a new search or return to the main menu to consult for example to find your saved substitute foods, to start a new search, or simply to leave the menu.

+The user will be able to save his or her product, which will be registered to retrieve it later.